-- The payments of a lease contract are discounted by using an incremental borrowing rate which represents the price that would pay by the lessee to borrow the necessary funds to obtain an asset in a similar value in a similar economic environment with similar conditions and terms. - The payments related to short-term leases and low-value leases are recognised as an expense in profit and loss.
+- The payments related to short-term leases and low-value leases are recognised as an expense in profit and loss.
 The short-term leases are the leases that have a lease period 12month or less. - Renegotiation on the lease contract's terms is made on an individual basis and contains a large of conditions and different terms.
 The arrangements of the lease contracts do not impose any pledges but the right-of-use assets do not use as a guarantee for the purposes of borrowing.